cloud4rpi/docs/docs/faq.md

 * `less /var/log/cloud4rpi.log` — if your init manager is `init` and you have not changed the [log path](https://github.com/cloud4rpi/cloud4rpi/blob/master/service_install.sh#L54);
 * `sudo journalctl -u cloud4rpi` — if your init manager is `systemd`.

-If you don't run your Cloud4RPi-enabled script as a service and need to have the script output logged to file, call the following function at the beginning of your script:
+Call the following function at the beginning of your script if you do not run your Cloud4RPi-enabled script as a service and need to have the script output logged to file:

 ```python
 cloud4rpi.set_logging_to_file(LOG_FILE_PATH)